josephwright/josephwright.github.io/_posts/2016-12-18-tex-on-windows-tex-live-versus-miktex-revisited.md

 - The standard installer for MiKTeX installs 'just the basics' and uses on-the-fly installation for anything else you need; the standard install for TeX Live is 'everything' (about 4.5 Gb!).
 Which is right for you will depend on how much space you have: you can of course customise the installation of either system to include more or less of the 'complete' set up.
 - MiKTeX has a slightly more flexibly approach to licensing than TeX Live does: there are a small number of LaTeX packages that MiKTeX includes that TeX Live does not.
 (Probably the most obvious example is [`thesis`](https://ctan.org/pkg/thesis).)
 - TeX Live has a Unix background so the management GUI looks slightly less 'standard' than the MiKTeX one.
-- TeX Live has a strict once-a-year freeze,which means that to update you have to do a fresh install once a year.
+- TeX Live has a strict once-a-year freeze, which means that to update you have to do a fresh install once a year.
 On the other hand, MiKTeX versions change only when there is a significant change and otherwise 'roll onward'.

 So the decision is likely to come down to whether you want auto-installation of packages.
 (If you do go for MiKTeX on a one-user PC, choose the 'Just for me' installation option: it makes life a lot simpler!)